 When the command prompt window appears, type the following command to run the System File Checking tool:

 Hit enter to run the command.
-This will begin system scan, and you can see the verification progress.
+This will begin the system scan, and you can see the verification progress.
 When it reaches 100%, you can close the Window.

 Once done, restart your PC and see if the system service exception error occurs again.